renatodellosso/The-Long-North/Locations/Towns & Cities/Lake Varneir.md

 Shielded by the mountains, Lake Varneir is an isolated lake-side village.

-The people of Lake Varneir have risen in revolt against the provincial government.
+The people of Lake Varneir, led by [[Henetein]], have risen in revolt against the provincial government.